 To make sure you’re exceeding these expectations, it’s a good idea to continuously evaluate and improve the guest experience.
 You might start by looking at your hotel’s reviews for ideas, but there you might find a host of suggestions to renovate the lobby, re-decorate the bedrooms and redo the plumbing.
 In short, not easy fixes.

 But despite misconceptions, making changes to significantly boost the value of your customers’ stay doesn’t need to be timely or costly.
-Here are some quick, easy and inexpensive tips to improve the guest experience of your hotel.
+Here are some quick, easy and inexpensive tips to improve the hotel guest experience.

 1. Touch base with guests pre-arrival